Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 for a constant $C_7(b)$ that depends on $b$. \end{enumerate}

 Moreover, if $ M \geq \rho_{n,t} \geq a >0$ for every $t \in [0,1]$, then the same lower and upper bounds hold for $\rho_{n,t}^b$ and in addition

 where $M \geq \rho_{n,0}, \rho_{n,1} \geq a>0$.

-\end{proposition} Let us point out the main difficulty in establishing this proposition.
+\end{proposition} Let us stop for a moment and point out the main technical difficulty to establish this proposition.
 We recall that the smoothening step in the continuous setting was obtained by a simple mollification of probability measures and vector fields.
-These operations respected the continuity equation, and because they were of convolution type, Jensen's inequality guaranteed the desired relation for the action.
-In the geometric graph setting however, there is no a direct analogue to such procedure, partly because there is no obvious way to talk about coordinates of discrete vector fields.
+These operations respected the continuity equation, and because they were actually convolutions, Jensen's inequality guaranteed the desired comparison for the total actions.
+In the geometric graph setting however, there is no direct analogue to such procedure, partly because there is no obvious way to talk about coordinates of discrete vector fields.
 Our idea to go around this issue is as follows.
-We appropriately match the point cloud $X_n$ with a set of points $Y_B$ aligned on a regular grid on $\T^d$; we then conveniently map $\mathcal{P}(X_n)$ and $\mathfrak{X}(X_n)$ into $\mathcal{P}(Y_B)$ and $\mathfrak{X}(Y_B)$, do the convolution for discrete densities and vector fields on $Y_B$ (exploiting the regular grid structure of $Y_B$) and finally map back to $\mathcal{P}(X_n)$ and $\mathfrak{X}(X_n)$.
+We appropriately match the point cloud $X_n$ with a set of points $Y_B$ aligned on a regular grid on $\T^d$; we then conveniently map $\mathcal{P}(X_n)$ and $\mathfrak{X}(X_n)$ into $\mathcal{P}(Y_B)$ and $\mathfrak{X}(Y_B)$.
+We exploit the regular grid structure of $Y_B$ to define a convolution for discrete densities and vector fields on $Y_B$.
+The idea is then to we map our original curve in $\mathcal{P}(\T^d)$ to a curve in $\mathcal{P}(Y_B)$ which is then regularized.
+After we have completed the regularization in $\mathcal{P}(Y_B)$, we map back to $\mathcal{P}(X_n)$.
+The main work is in making sure that the inequalities relating total actions are maintained when mapping back and forth between $\mathcal{P}(X_n)$ and $\mathcal{P}(Y_B)$.

 \begin{proof}[Proof of Proposition \ref{SmoothDiscrete} ]